xgqt/gtkdemos/GTK4/README.md

 # GTK4

-Those are the sources of desmos for GTK version 4.
+Here are the sources of demos for GTK version 4.